Toronto Business Headshot Retouching

 We judge people based on how they look.
 It's a built-in, genetic, defence mechanism.
 We instantly decide if someone is friendly, honest, competent and trustworthy.

-Retouching can usually fix a portrait made by an inexperienced photographer.
-It can also repair or minimize mistakes overlooked by a hurried photographer.
-Photo retouching repairs or minimizes technical flaws that may distract viewers.
+Retouching can help a portrait made by an inexperienced photographer.
+It can repair or minimize mistakes made by a hurried photographer.
+Photo retouching can fix both technical flaws and aethestic weaknesses that may distract viewers.

 Not everyone has their own hairstylist and clothing stylist at the ready.
 Photo retouching can often tidy up the messy bits in a business headshot.

-Photo retouching also helps polish your appearance.
+Photo retouching also polishes your appearance.
 Temporary issues like acne, facial redness, stress lines, uneven skin tones, oily skin, dark circles under the eyes, red eyes, messy hair, crooked tie, etc., can all be fixed.
-Retouching can also emphasize your eyes and smile, the two most important facial areas used for expression.
+Retouching can emphasize your eyes and smile, the two most important facial features used for expression.

 It's not about making you look perfect.
 It's about showing you at your best.